srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

 clipboard, screen locking) are now implemented and verified - see the Wayland backend section above.
 What is left:

-- **Connector hotplug** - connectors are probed once at startup, so plugging a monitor in (or unplugging one) while srdwm is running is not noticed.
-Needs a udev event source, which this backend does not register yet.
-Multi-monitor itself *is* implemented (see above); only hotplug is missing.
 - **Multi-GPU** - only the primary GPU's connectors are driven.
+A GPU appearing or disappearing is logged and ignored.
 - Animations (`general.animations`/`animation_duration` config keys exist
   and are read into defaults, but nothing consumes them yet).
 - A native GUI settings app (the legacy project's `GUI_SETTINGS.md` was